mergwyn/mergwyn-ddclient/README.md

 This is a Puppet module for ddclient based on the second generation layout ("NextGen") of Example42 Puppet Modules.

-Made by Javier Bértoli / Netmanagers
+Made by Javier Bertoli / Netmanagers

 Official site: http://www.netmanagers.com.ar